r-lib/fs/README.md

 ```

 **fs** is designed to work well with the pipe, although it doesn’t
-provide the pipe itself because it’s a low-level infrastructure package.
+provide the pipe itself because it’s a low-level infrastructure package
+so has minimal dependencies.
 You’ll need to attach magrittr or similar.

 ``` r
 library(magrittr)